Build system appears to lock if there is a conflict upon update

 I understand there's some complication to using stdin.
 Maybe this will help some:

-#5 Updated by David Welker about 10 years ago
+#5 Updated by David Welker over 10 years ago

 Are you saying that when the update failed to complete, it did not say why?
 That is unusual.
 Can you reproduce this error and share the output that you get?